hirethunk/verbs/docs/testing.md

 ChurnState::factory()->create(['churn' => 40]);
 ```

-Next, we'll get into how these factories work, and continue after with some [more Verbs factory methods](testing#content-more-methods) you may already be familiar with from Eloquent factories.
+Next, we'll get into how these factories work, and continue after with some [Verbs factory methods](testing#content-factory-methods) you may already be familiar with from Eloquent factories.

 ### `VerbsStateInitialized`